• Thanksgiving Recipes

 Serving Suggestions

-Beef Stroganoff meatballs is best served over wide flat pasta noodles (GF or not), egg noodles, rice, or mashed potatoes.
+Beef Stroganoff meatballs is best served over wide flat pasta noodles (GF or regular), egg noodles, rice, or mashed potatoes.
 For a lower carb dinner, simply serve meatballs and sauce in a bowl.

 Meatball stroganoff is a complete meal between the meatballs, sauce and pasta.
 The only thing you need is a tossed green salad on the side for balance.
 Use this salad recipe to make a nice homemade French vinaigrette.